 issues.
 Panelist Timothy J. Conlon noted the "new net" is more

-cloud-based and said technological advances lead to a tremendous
+cloud-based and technological advances lead to a tremendous amount

-amount of data that can be retrieved by either party in litigation.
+of data that can be retrieved by either party in litigation.
+Tips

-Tips for acquiring this information and effective client
+for acquiring this information and effective client communication

-communication were provided.
-David Sun presented appropriate ways
+were provided.
+David Sun presented appropriate ways to select

-to select technological experts, and the differences between them,
+technological experts, and the differences between them, noting

-noting that if one's "case is a car wreck, [you] find a mechanic to
+that if one's "case is a car wreck, [you] find a mechanic to put it

-put it back together - that's the type of expert you want to
+back together -- that's the type of expert you want to retrieve

-session highlights included a discussion of social media
+highlights included a discussion of social media surveillance,

-surveillance, forensic collection, chain of custody and privacy
+forensic collection, chain of custody and privacy concerns.